New 'Eurasian' cover edition from now on available under ISBN: 978-94-6481958-8!! Click 'Find out more' for more information on purchases

 Two main things set main character Kaylon apart from the oligarchic cartel (though there are shared traits too):

 The first one is their main source of freedom.
-To Kaylon, freedom is derived from a proportional connection to humanity and rule of law.
+To Kaylon, freedom is derived from love and a proportional connection to humanity and rule of law.
 The corresponding archetype is that of the fearless liberal democrat.
 For the oligarchic cartel, freedom is derived from the ability to set oneself apart from humanity and focus on the corresponding ability to make personal gains, no matter what.
 This archetype is best illustrated by the 'homo economicus', technically invented in Chile during the Cold War and exported globally, and very appealing to modern-day 'kleptocrats' and 'tycoons'.
 Kaylon sees attempts at downplaying the 'rough edges' as political correctness.
 He must merge both archetypes somehow.

 Secondly, the definition of aristocracy matters.
 To Kaylon the concept of aristocracy and nobility is in sync with liberalism and a functioning democracy with efficient capital markets.